antonsamper/gulp-webpack-boilerplate/README.md

 &--iconfont02:before { content: '\e002'; }
 &--iconfont03:before { content: '\e003'; }
 ```
-This auto generated file is explictily included in the Sass manifest.
+This auto generated file is explicitly included in the Sass manifest.

 ### Images
 All images should be placed inside the `src/images/` folder.
 This is for consistency as opposed to a limitation enforced by the `imagemin` task as this task will look for and minify all images inside the `src/` folder that have any of the following extensions: `.jpg` `.png` `.gif` `.svg`